 1. There’s No One-Size-Fits-All Solution

-And of course, you’ll need to take stock of your budget and figure out how much you’re willing and able to spend on payment processing and any additional software services.
+Of course, you’ll also need to take stock of your budget and figure out how much you’re willing and able to spend on payment processing and any additional software services.

-2. You Need A Payment Processor And A Gateway
+2. You Need A Payment Processor & A Payment Gateway

-A common point of confusion for people new to eCommerce is that there are actually two components to taking payments online.
+A common point of confusion for people is that there are actually two components to taking credit card payments for eCommerce.
 You need both a payment processor and a gateway.
-These services may be offered together as a package (PayPal, Square, and Stripe, for example) or separately.
+Your payment gateway and payment processing services may be offered together as a package (PayPal, Square, and Stripe, for example) or separately.
 If you do end up going with a payment processor that doesn’t include gateway access, you’ll need to get it from a separate service like Authorize.net.

 - A payment processor provides an account that allows your business to accept credit cards and receive credit card payments.
-It’s also used to deduct fees and processing charges associated with the transaction.
+Because it takes some of the liability, processors deduct their own fees and processing charges associated with the transaction.
 After the payment gateway successfully processes a transaction, your payment processor receives the information.